A3Cloud-Solutions/PowerApps-Sharepoint-solution/README.md

 ## Roadmap
 Here are some of the planned updates for Operate and Collect:
-* Improved integration with other systems and applications.
+* Improved integration with third-party accounting software.
-* More customizable user interface options.
 * Additional analytics and reporting features.
-* Upgrading managing security and data privacy options.
+* Upgrading data security management options.

 ## Feedback
 We welcome feedback from users.
 If you have any suggestions or feature requests, any questions or issues with Operate and Collect, please contact our support team at https://a3cloud.org/support or via email contact@a3cloud.org